For UK Creators

 - Cross-post to LinkedIn at the same time to reach your professional network without extra effort.

-- Check subscriber attribution weekly to see which scheduled Notes are actually driving new subscribers.
+- Review subscriber movement weekly to see which scheduled Notes are associated with useful growth signals.

 Scheduling Substack Notes in bulk from the UK